pusher/pusher-platform-node/README.md

 ## License

-PusherSwift is released under the MIT license.
+pusher-platform-node is released under the MIT license.
 See LICENSE for details.